adematti/cosmopipe1/doc/user/example.rst

   [cov]
   module_file = data/covariance.py
-  ;details about how to get the commone covariance
+  ;details about how to get the common covariance

 One can achieve the same thing in Python with (for a theory model called ``FlatModel``):